Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

 For the overdamped chains, in the limit of $m \to 0$, Eq. \eqref{eq:Dlong_LD} simplifies to

-compatible with results of reference~\cite{Active_flexible}.
-Predictions of Eqs.~\eqref{eq:Dlong_LD} and ~\eqref{eq:Dlong_BD} are shown in Fig.~\ref{fig:D_Long} by empty circles and traingles, respectively, demonstrating excellent agreement with simulation results.
-Using the exponential approximation for $\widehat{C}_{e}(t)=e^{-t/\tau_{e}}$ and Eq.~\eqref{eq:tau_e} for the relaxation time, Eqs.~\eqref{eq:Dlong_LD} and \eqref{eq:Dlong_BD} yield an identical equation for inertial and overdamped systems:
+yielding identical results to calculations of reference~\cite{Active_flexible}.
+Predictions of Eqs.~\eqref{eq:Dlong_LD} and ~\eqref{eq:Dlong_BD} are shown in Fig.~\ref{fig:msd-DL}(b) by empty circles and triangles, respectively, demonstrating excellent agreement with simulation results.
+Approximating $\widehat{C}_{e}(t)$ with an exponential function $\widehat{C}_{e}(t)=e^{-t/\tau_{e}}$ and using Eq.~\eqref{eq:tau_e} for the relaxation time, Eqs.~\eqref{eq:Dlong_LD} and \eqref{eq:Dlong_BD} yield an identical approximate equation for inertial and overdamped systems:

-This equation shows that at sufficiently large activities the dominant contribution in $D_L$ comes from activity, which weakly depends on $N$ as $D_L \sim N^{2 \nu-1}$.
-Especially, it clarifies that the inertia-induced enhancement of $D_L$ originates from extended chain conformations generating an overall larger $ \langle R_e^2\rangle $.
-The predictions of this approximate equation are also included in Fig.~\ref{fig:D_Long}, revealing good agreement with simulation results.
+This equation clarifies that the inertia-induced enhancement of $D_L$ originates from extended chain conformations generating an overall larger $ \langle R_e^2\rangle $.
+Assuming $\tau_e \sim N/f^a$, the long time diffusion scales as $D_L \sim N^{2 \nu-1}$ which weakly depends on $N$.
+Hence, this equation shows that at sufficiently large activities the dominant contribution in $D_L$ comes from activity.
+We note that in the overdamped limit, $\langle R_e^2\rangle$ becomes independent of activity at large active forces, see Fig.~\ref{fig:conformation}(b) and given that $\nu \approx 0.5$, $D_L$ becomes independent of $N$ and varies linearly with $f^a$ in agreement with prior simulation results of a similar model~\cite{Active_flexible} and analytical calculations for Gaussian tangentially-driven polymers~\cite{BASKARAN,Phillipps_22}.
+Comparison of simulation results with Eq.~\eqref{eq:Dexplicit} are also included in Fig.~\ref{fig:msd-DL}(b), revealing good agreement and verifying the approximate relation between $D_L$, $\langle R_e^2\rangle$ and $\tau_{e}$. \\\\ {